zkoppert/My-Work-README/README.md

 I'm writing this to help define our working relationship, set expectatations, and invite you to hold me accountable.

 # Work Life Balance
 I work sometimes on the weekends but it is always my choice.
 I extend the same permission to you, that you can work whenever you want, but make it your choice.
-If I message you on a weekend, but it can always wait until Monday.
+If I message you on a weekend, it can always wait until Monday.
+If you are working extra hard, I would like that to be driven by passion instead of obligation.

-I take vacation.
-Even when it it has an effect on the team or our output.
+I take vacation and encourage you to take yours!
+Even when it it has an affect on the team or our output.
 I firmly beleive that the benefit of taking time off is far above working through it.

 # Core Beliefs

 ## You
 Little that I do is more important than talking to you.
 If you need to talk to me, I will make myself available.
+If you think I might say that I don't have time, please don't assume.
+Let me make the decision on how much time I have because I might prioritize differently then you.

 ## Feedback
 I want to be able to provide you feedback to improve your skills.
 Conversely I deeply care about you being able to provide me with feedback to improve my skills (technical and otherwise).
 For more information on my beliefs here, check out [Radical Candor](https://www.youtube.com/watch?v=MIh_992Nfes).